xaero24/BECS-with-Flask/README.md

 $ docker build -t becs:latest .
 $ docker run -p 5000:5000 becs:latest
 ```
-After that, the URL for the website (and the inventory) is:
+After that, the URL for the website login page is:
 ```
 http://0.0.0.0:5000/
 ```